 Causes Of Pulmonary Hypertension In Dogs

 There are several possible causes of pulmonary hypertension in dogs.
-Conditions that affect the lungs, heart, or blood can all lead to pulmonary hypertension.
-It is important to get a veterinary diagnosis so that the underlying cause can be treated.
-Here are a few possible causes of pulmonary hypertension in dogs.
+Conditions that affect the lungs, heart, or blood can all lead to hypertension.
+It’s important to get a vet’s diagnosis so they can treat the underlying condition.

 - Blood vessel obstruction